FarmonApp/FarmOn-Coding-Challenge/README.md

 ## Tips
 - Keep in mind that geo data has different types of projections.
 Make sure to use the right one for your calculations.
 - When connecting to the API through jupyter lab, make sure to use the right URL.
 It should be `http://api:8080` instead of `http://localhost:8080`.
+- The API is built with FastAPI.
+You can find the code in the [api](api) folder.